MarilynHb/MarilynHb/README.md

 # Hi there!
 I'm Marilyn 👋

 ## About Me
 I'm a dedicated software developer with a passion for tech!
-I work as a .NET developer at _**Logisoft**_, where I focus on creating impactful solutions in the freight management industry.
+I work as a .NET developer at _**Moneygate Solutions Ltd**_, where I focus on creating impactful solutions in the fintech industry.
-With a growth mindset, I continuously seek opportunities to expand my skills and and make meaningful contributions.🚀 Currently, I'm also a _**Microsoft Learn Student Ambassador**_, supporting and inspiring others in their tech journeys.
+With a growth mindset, I continuously seek opportunities to expand my skills and and make meaningful contributions.🚀 Currently, I'm also a _**WomenTechmaker Ambassador**_, supporting and inspiring others in their tech journeys.

 I’m inspired by Rob Siltanen’s quote: **_"People who are crazy enough to think they can change the world, are the ones who do."_** 🌠